decurgia/uemd.ch/content/services/index.en.md

 With **Drive**, available at [drive.uemd.ch](https://drive.uemd.ch), we offer a powerful and secure platform for exchanging sensitive data and working collaboratively on documents – all in one place.

 Powered by [Synology Drive](https://www.synology.com/en-us/dsm/feature/drive), the service enables seamless teamwork and document management, whether you're in the office or working remotely.
-Your data is always encrypted, version-controlled, and easily accessible.
+Your data is always transferred encrypted, version-controlled, and easily accessible.

 **Key benefits of Drive:**